katiegaertner/CanvasGradingAgent/README.md

 - Currently configured for a single discussion assignment; multi-discussion support is planned
-- RAG, ToT, and Consistency Reviewer layers are designed but not yet implemented
-- Production deployment requires institutional Vertex AI agreement for FERPA compliance
 - Python 3.12+ required; tested on macOS with Apple Silicon

 ---